-Welcome to our blog series that explores the unique features of the CX Touchpoint Benchmark.
+Welcome to our blog series that explores the unique features of the Behavioral Benchmark.

 In this article, we explain one of them: its use of segment-specific client journeys.

 Don’t compare apples with oranges

 Some aspects of your client journey will matter to all clients, e.g. issue and query management, while others will matter more to some and not at all to others.